velartrill/velartrill.github.io/orig/spirals/occupied/dinner-at-moms.md

 {ra/Are you alright?/Ash seshenan?} Sashuan touches her gently on the cheek.
 Jasmine closes her eyes for a moment, the comforting softness and warmth of Sashuan’s familiar body calming her frazzled nerves like water on hot coals.

-{ra/She didn’t… hurt me or… or anything, I just — she crossed a boundary./Ar… ar ana ammaco ve, na… masieno ve, an — ar ani hesha cusho vashe.} Jasmine glances at the thug. {ra/*She* called for backup/*Tirin* peshparo vade suhat.}
+{ra/She didn’t… hurt me or… or anything, I just — she crossed a boundary./Ar… ar ana amco ve, na… masieno ve, an — ar ani hesha cusho vashe.} Jasmine glances at the thug. {ra/*She* called for backup/*Tirin* peshparo vade suhat.}

-Sashuan nods. {ra/I’ll deal with it./Val cemesh.} She turns her gaze back to Faith, her demeanor shifting sharply. {kp/Name, rank, and serial, officer,} she demands in Ukapaci.
+Sashuan nods. {ra/I’ll deal with it./Val cemesh.} She turns her gaze back to Faith, her demeanor shifting sharply. {kp/Name, rank, and serial, officer,} she demands in Kapagirwe.
 Jasmine flinches at the raw aggression and dominance in her voice and body language.

 {kp/I—I— K.S.
 Commissar Faith First Dune’s Mercy of Three Mills Chapter, badge two-four-two-one-five-six— uh, m-ma’am,} Faith blurts, and Jasmine can’t help but relish the fear in the young woman’s eyes. *That’s what you get for trying to fuck with the people I love.*